article background

 Access to 4K video streaming is notably absent, and while this might be disappointing for some (especially considering other streaming services offer Ultra-HD streaming), unless you have a compatible device its absence is likely to go unnoticed by most Aussies.

 Sign-up reportedly takes only three minutes, then you can start streaming straight away.
-New customers will also receive a 14-day free trial on sign-up (offer ends October 2, 2023).
+New customers will also receive a 7-day free trial on sign-up.
 If you’re not sure which plan is best for you, we’ve created a quick at-a-glance comparison table below.

 How can I watch BINGE?

 Like Netflix, Stan and most other streaming services, BINGE operates on your device, laptop or TV, and caters to the whole family.
-You’ll also be able to add up to six profiles to one account (although this may increase in the future), so everyone in your house can curate their own ‘binge’ list.
+You’ll also be able to add up to five profiles to one account, so everyone in your house can curate their own ‘binge’ list.

 You’ll be able to stream on a web browser, tablet, phone, Telstra TV, Apple TV and select smart TVs; however, Sony and Samsung will be the first to include integrated apps, while apps on other popular TV brands will gradually roll out.
-If you rely on a gaming console to access your streaming apps, you might need to wait a while — an app on PlayStation consoles is in development, but there are no set plans to roll out to Xbox at this moment.
+If you rely on a gaming console to access your streaming apps, you can download the BINGE app on select PlayStation and Xbox consoles.

 BINGE utilises a similar technology platform to Kayo – so if you loved the user experience there, you’ll likely find the same features and ease-of-use when streaming over on BINGE.
-Standout features include ‘BINGE Centres’ (which bring together collections of shows, movies and franchises, including behind-the-scenes and making-of footage), and a curated Discover carousel to help you find content by mood, theme, Top 5 lists, and more.
+Standout features include ‘BINGE Centres’, which bring together collections of shows, movies and franchises, including behind-the-scenes and making-of footage, and a curated Discover carousel to help you find content by mood, theme, Top five lists and more.

 While this might all sound very same-same, there is one cool feature that will set BINGE apart from its competitors — the ‘Surprise Me’ feature.
-If you’ve ever felt spoiled for choice and suffered from overchoice — struggling to choose what to watch on a streaming service simply because there is just too much to choose from — this ‘Surprise Me’ feature could solve that problem.
+If you’ve ever felt spoiled for choice and suffered from too much choice, this ‘Surprise Me’ feature could solve that problem.

 It’s kind of like channel surfing, but with on-demand content.
 That means, a show or movie will start playing and if you’re not hooked, simply switch over to another ‘surprise’.
 This feature is not set to be available on all platforms at launch, but no doubt it will be a very popular option for BINGE watchers who don’t want to waste time scrolling through titles and genres.